REFORMS: Reporting Standards for Machine Learning Based Science: Module 7: Metrics and uncertainty quantification

 \section{Module 7: Metrics and uncertainty quantification}

 The performance of ML models is key to the scientific claims of interest.
-Since there are many possible choices authors can make when choosing performance metrics, it is important to reason why the metrics used are appropriate for the task~\cite{leist_mapping_2022}.
-Additionally, communicating and reasoning about uncertainty is important but under-reported.
+Since authors can make many possible choices when choosing performance metrics, it is important to reason why the metrics used are appropriate for the task~\cite{leist_mapping_2022,forde_model_2021}.
+Additionally, communicating and reasoning about uncertainty is important, but uncertainty is currently under-reported~\cite{bhatt_uncertainty_2021,cooper_is_2023,qian_are_2021,young_model_2018}.
 For example, Simmonds et al.~\cite{simmonds_how_2022} find that studies often do not report the various kinds of uncertainty in the modeling process.

 We ask authors to report their performance metrics and uncertainty estimates for those metrics in enough detail to enable a judgment about whether they made valid choices for evaluating the model's performance.